telerik/ajax-docs/controls/editor/accessibility-and-internationalization/localization/localization-property.md

 ````

->note Localization strings defined through the **Localization** property can take precedence over those defined in [global resource files]({%slug editor/accessibility-and-internationalization/localization/global-resource-files%}) (assuming the Page_Load event occurs after the resource file has already been consumed).
+>tip Localization strings defined through the **Localization** property can take precedence over those defined in [global resource files]({%slug editor/accessibility-and-internationalization/localization/global-resource-files%}) (assuming the Page_Load event occurs after the resource file has already been consumed).
 This allows you to localize specific strings programmatically while the default localization is handled by the resource files.

 ## See Also